 Step 5: Now that the ReportRange() fields are prepared, you can add filters for the searches.
-Here you will add Company Name, Contact ID, CustomerID, Show Unapplied Only, Begin Date, End Date.
-Both parameter fields for the pivot table sheet and the target sheet should be identical.
-These are the same filters as seen in the worksheet TargetForPivotTable.
+Rename the title to “Pivot Table For Customer Transactions” as seen below.
+Also, add the filters Company Name, Contact Name, CustomerID, Show Unapplied Only, Begin Date, and End Date.
+The filters in the Pivot tab should match the filters in the TargetForPivotTable tab.

-Step 6: In C14, for the Company Name, type =if(Pivot!B11=””,”“,Pivot!B11).
+Step 7: For the Company Name, type =if(Pivot!B12=””,”“,Pivot!B12).
 This formula will make the filters equal between pages and if the Pivot worksheet filter is blank, it will be blank as well.
 Normally, Excel will make the result 0 if not handled with this formula.
-Copy down the formula in C14 through C19 so the other filters are linked as well.
+Copy cell C14 and paste it through C19 so the other filters are linked as well.

 Now you can see that the table only pulled data from transactions occurring in 1997, so the filters, ReportRun(), and pivot table are working as they should.